rizac/stream2segment/README.md

 # <img align="left" height="30" src="https://www.gfz-potsdam.de/fileadmin/gfz/medien_kommunikation/Infothek/Mediathek/Bilder/GFZ/GFZ_Logo/GFZ-Logo_eng_RGB.svg"> Stream2segment <img align="right" height="50" src="https://www.gfz-potsdam.de/fileadmin/gfz/GFZ_Wortmarke_SVG_klein_en_edit.svg">

-A Python project to download, process and visualize event-based seismic waveform segments, specifically created to manage massive amounts of data.
+A Python project to download, process and visualize event-based seismic waveform segments, specifically designed to manage big volumes of data.

+The key aspects with respect to widely-used similar applications is the use of a Relational database management system (RDBMS) to store downloaded data and metadata.

+<sub>**Important Note** he program supports SQLite and Postgres RDBMS.
+For massive
-<sub>**Hint**: for massive downloads (as a rule of thumb: >= 1 million segments) we
-suggest to use postgres as database, and we **strongly** suggest to run the program on computers with at least **16GB** of RAM.</sub>
+  downloads (as a rule of thumb: &ge; <!-->=--> 1 million segments) we suggest to use Postgres, and we **strongly** suggest to run the program on computers with at least **16GB** of RAM.</sub>

-The key aspects with respect to widely-used similar applications are:

-* A database storage (sqlite or postgres) for downloaded data and metadata.
-Downloading hundreds of thousands, if not millions, of waveform segments on your file system to inspect, select and process them accessing their metadata, is so unfeasible to be in most cases virtually impossible.
-For this kind of tasks *a database is not polluting your computer with huge, complex and unexplorable directory structures*, stores everything more efficiently, preventing data and metatada inconsistency by design,  allowing a far more powerful and efficient data selection and accessibility (see below) and several users to work on the same database remotely, if needed. *Stream2segment uniquely read each downloaded waveform (without performance degradation)* and runs diagnostics (e.g., percentage of downloaded data, gaps/overlaps) which will be saved to the database in order to allow a fast and unique selection of suitable segments on both segment's data and metadata.

-* A very efficient and straightforward interface for processing downloaded data in any kind of custom code (e.g., the processing module described below, Jupyter notebook): each segment is exposed as a simple Python object with a list of easily accessible attributes denoting data, metadata and related objects (segment's station, channel, event, and so on), which also makes the selection of suitable segments to process incredibly unique, powerful and easy to use.
-The selection can be performed on all segments attributes, it exploits under the hood the efficiency of the Object-relational mapping library to issue SQL `select` commands, but it does not require any specific database knowledge thanks to a simplified and custom syntax documented in any generated template and in the  [Usage](#usage) section
+The main advantages of this approach are:

+* **Storage efficiency**: no huge amount of files, no complex, virtually unusable directory structures.
+Moreover, a database prevents data and metatada inconsistency by design, and allows more easily to track what has already been downloaded in order to customize and improve further downloads

+* **Simple Python objects representing stored data and relationships**, easy to work with in any kind of custom code.
+For instance, a segment is represented by a `Segment` object with its data, metadata and related objects easily accessible through its attributes, e.g., `segment.stream()`, `segment.event_distance_deg`, `segment.event.magnitude`, `segment.station.network`, `segment.channel.orientation_code` and so on.

+* **A powerful segments selection** made even easier by means of a simplified
+  syntax: map any attribute described above to a selection expression (e.g. `segment.event.magnitude: "[4, 5)"`) and with few lines you can compose complex database queries such as e.g., "get all downloaded segments within a given magnitude range, with no gaps, enough data (related to the requested data), from broadband channels only and a given specific network"

+Each download is highly customizable with several parameters for any step required (event, data center, station and waveform data download).
+In addition, as data is never downloaded per se, Stream2segment helps the whole workflow with:

-* An integrated processing environment to get any user-dependent output from the downloaded data.
-Write your own code in a processing module (following few simple instructions), run it with the `s2s process` command, and Stream2segment takes care of executing the code on all selected segments, interacting with the database for you while displaying progress bars, estimated available time, and handling errors.
-The selection of segments to process is implemented via a simple and powerful expressions syntax in a config YAML file to be passed to `s2s process`.
-Few templates (command `s2s init`) provide the user with editable examples for two typical scenarios: create tabular file outputs (e.g., CSV, HDF), or store on the local file system the processed waveform segments.
+* **An integrated processing environment** to get any user-dependent output (e.g., tabular output such as CSV or HDF files).
+Write your segment selection in a configuration (YAML) file, and your own code in a processing (Python) module.
+  Pass both files to the `s2s process` command, and Stream2segment takes care of executing the code on all selected segments, interacting with the database for you while displaying progress bars, estimated available time, and handling errors.

-* A visualization tool to show downloaded and optionally customized processed segments in a web browser Graphical User Interface (GUI) by means of Python web framework and Javascript libraries (thus, with no external programs required).
-As for the processing module, write your own code (following few simple instructions) run it with the `s2s show` command, and Stream2segment takes care of showing the plots *you implemented in your code*.
-The user can also set class labels to make the GUI a hand-labelling tool for supervised classification problems, or to simply label special segments for easy election
+* **A visualization tool** to show *any* kind of user defined plot from each selected segment.
+Similar to the processing case above, write your selection in the configuration file and the code of your own plots in the processing (or any Python) module.
+  Pass both files to the `s2s show` command, and Stream2segment takes care of visualizing your plots in a *web browser* Graphical User Interface (GUI) with no external programs required.
+The GUI can also be used to label segments with user-defined classes in order to refine the segments selection later, or for creating datasets in machine-learning supervised classification problems

+* **Several utilities** to interact with the database of produce download reports or statistic plots (see command `s2s utils`)

   | The GUI produced with the `show` command  | The dynamic HTML page produced with the `utils dstats` command  |
   | --- | --- |